 “If I’m going to go all that way, I want to see some snow!” ~ Alyse.

-When the opportunity arose for me to spend 3 weeks in Europe during winter, my initial thought as an Aussie was “SNOW.”
+When the opportunity arose for me to spend 3 weeks in Europe one winter, my initial thought as an Aussie was “SNOW.”
 I knew there would be loads of reasons to visit Switzerland in winter – even as a non-skier – so I figured why not go back and create awesome memories to rival the ones I made there during the summer a few years prior?

 Little did I know Switzerland was about to take my breath away in a way that hadn’t been done before.

 Turns out, winter is the PERFECT time to visit Switzerland, even though I didn’t ski during the trip.
 I discovered quite a few benefits to visiting during the colder months that I’m about to share with you so you can have an amazing experience, too!

 Is it worth visiting Switzerland in winter?